| Egypt to Auckland,

 exhibit was the photo of the famed electric bath.
 We both

 pondered how fabulous and tingly that would feel, eesh!
+The next exhibit primed us

 for lunch.
 "About trout" was a simple